thorntail/thorntail-examples/README.md

 The container is started.

-A JAX-RS deployment based on a project class is deployed, as is an instance of an MSC service (which consumes messages from the destination named in the constructor).
+A JAX-RS deployment based on a project class is deployed, as is the MSC service-activator, which activates a service to consume messages.

-## Build
+You can run it many ways:

-    mvn package
+* mvn package && java -jar ./target/wildfly-swarm-example-messaging-1.0.0.Beta1-SNAPSHOT-swarm.jar

-## Run
+* mvn wildfly-swarm:run

-    java -jar ./target/wildfly-swarm-example-messaging-1.0.0.Beta1-SNAPSHOT-swarm.jar
+* In your IDE run the `org.wildfly.swarm.examples.messaging.Main` class

 ## Use